Defense or disguise?

 Rome was in the seventeenth century the capital of carnival, and when it was carnival, the courtyards and campi were cramped with caricaturesque clinicians and quacks.

-Equally ridiculous are the doctors of the Commedia dell’Arte.
+Equally ridiculous are the doctors of the commedia dell’arte.
 Like their carnival colleagues they are the opposite of what they pretend to be: egotistic and idiotic instead of learned and distinguished.
-The Commedia dell’Arte, carnival and other masquerades emerged into their own art genre, showing humorous fantasies of exuberantly dressed stock characters in all kinds of situations, popular not in the least for their hardly camouflaged erotic caliber.
+The commedia dell’arte, carnival and other masquerades emerged into their own art genre, showing humorous fantasies of exuberantly dressed stock characters in all kinds of situations, popular not in the least for their hardly camouflaged erotic caliber.
 The hats of the doctors grew bigger and bigger, their intentions viler and viler, their noses longer and longer.
-Spectacles have since their invention been associated with satire; especially spectacles upon a big-nosed mask were the summum of saucy, and in the seventeenth century this was as easily understood as the aubergine emoji today.
+Spectacles have since their invention been associated with satire; especially spectacles upon a big-nosed mask were the summum of saucy, and in the seventeenth century this was as easily understood as the eggplant emoji today.

 Symbolic masks